Roy-lab/scMTNI/README.md

 ## 2.2 generating the prior network using scATAC-seq data and motifs
 Check https://github.com/Roy-lab/scMTNI/blob/master/Scripts/genPriorNetwork/readme.md for details.
-Due to limitation of file size in Github, bam files are not currently not provided in ExampleData/.
+Due to limitation of file size in Github, bam files are currently not provided in ExampleData/.
 For demo, please directly use the output prior networks ExampleData/cluster*_network.txt
 ```
 bash Scripts/genPriorNetwork/genPriorNetwork_scMTNI.sh
 ```